Samsung Electronics earmarking cash for growth, including M&A

-SEOUL Samsung Electronics Co Ltd aims to use its $56 billion cash pile to fund growth including acquisitions, the tech giant's investor relations chief said, even as more shareholders clamor for bigger dividends.
+SEOUL Samsung Electronics Co Ltd aims to use its $56 billion (£36 billion) cash pile to fund growth including acquisitions, the tech giant's investor relations chief said, even as more shareholders clamour for bigger dividends.

 While the South Korean company's profit declined in 2014 for the first time in three years as its lead in smartphones was challenged by Apple Inc, investors were cheered by a 40 percent dividend boost and its first share buyback since 2007.

-But Robert Yi, Samsung's head of investor relations, signaled that shareholders should not expect the same in 2015 as the company keeps its focus on growth.
+But Robert Yi, Samsung's head of investor relations, signalled that shareholders should not expect the same in 2015 as the company keeps its focus on growth.

 "Dividends and other forms of shareholder returns are responsibilities that the company has for shareholders, so we will make efforts to meet them.
 But our primary objective is growth and that is what we are communicating to our shareholders," Yi told Reuters in an interview.